rebeccadev/ms2-ffxiv-mount-guide/README.md

 #### User Stories
 > -  *I want to learn more about the mounts within FFXIV*.
 > -  *I would like to see a gallery showcasing the Mounts in game*.
-> -  *I would like to keep up to date with news on FFXIV.*
+> -  *I would like to keep up to date with the latest news on FFXIV.*
 > -  *I would like to engage with other fans of FFXIV*.